databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 Similarly, if we want to find the modules taught by **either** Bob Miller **or** Isaac Miller, we can use `$in` for that in the same way.
 Try this, and check that it returns three modules where either Bob Miller or Isaac Miller are listed as teaching staff.

 ## Back to aggregations
-I gave a bit of info about the aggregation pipeline on Wednesday - basically it's a sequence of data manipulations that allows for some more complex query potential than with the 'find()' function.
+I gave a bit of info about the aggregation pipeline on Monday - basically it's a sequence of data manipulations that allows for some more complex query potential than with the 'find()' function.
 Let's have a look at this with our existing dataset.

 ### $match